flomotlik/blog/_posts/2012-05-26-Effective-Heroku.markdown

 Thus I often need to provide the app name which is nicely solved by these functions.

-These functions provide a nice template which you can use to build more complex functions or aliases for your daily development.
+They provide a nice template which you can use to build more complex functions or aliases for your daily development.

 [Heroku Plus](https://github.com/bkuhlmann/heroku_plus) seems to be